coredns/policy/README.md

 ## Name

-*firewall* - enables filtering of query and response based on expressions.
+*firewall* - enables filtering of queries and responses based on expressions.

 ## Description

-The firewall plugin defines a list of rules that trigger workflow action on the DNS query or its response.
+The firewall plugin defines a list of rules that trigger a workflow action on a DNS query or its response.
 A rule list is an ordered set of rules that are evaluated in sequence.
 Rules can be an expression rule, or a policy engine rule.
 An expression rule has two parts: an action and an expression.
 When the rule is evaluated,